OxWearables/biobankAccelerometerAnalysis/docs/source/methods.rst

 Combine x/y/z axes
 ==================
-We compute the sample level Euclidean norm of the acceleration in x/y/z axes.
+We compute the Euclidean norm (magnitude) of the acceleration from the x/y/z values to obtain the magnitude stream, from which we extract signal features.
+See `note on the UK-Biobank dataset`_.

 Gravity and noise removal